Move Me Monday Storyteller - Bridget McCall 2020

-We are honored to share Bridget McCall's story for the third year in a row and are excited to share her message this week.
-Congratulations on 7 years and the new addition to Bridget's Brigade!
+We are honored to share Bridget McCall's story for the fourth year in a row and are excited to share her message this week.
+Congratulations on 8 years and the new addition to Bridget's Brigade!

-Learn more about Bridget's Brigade and the Race for Hope on Sunday May 5th in Washington D.C.
+Learn more about Bridget's Brigade and the National Brain Tumor Society's Race for Hope on Sunday May 3rd in Washington D.C.
+This year the walk will be virtual, so anyone, anywhere can join Bridget's Brigade!

-Special thank you to Chris & Caragh Lengle for generously sponsoring this week!
+Special thank you to Chris & Caragh Lengle for generously sponsoring this week annually!

 Bridget's 2018 Update